Ectropy/clockworkHeart/README.md

 hours | int | Hours until session expiry.
 mins | int | Minutes until session expiry.
 secs | int | Seconds until session expiry.
 heartbeatFilepath | string | Filepath of file to send an Ajax post to in order to keep the session alive.

+WARNING: *Do not* use `clockworkHeart.perpetual()` at the same time as `clockworkHeart.start()` or `clockworkHeart.restart()`.
+Undesired behavior will occur if you do!
+(The user will get session expiration warnings, even though the session is automatically renewed!
+Furthermore, if the user doesn't interact with the session expiration warnings to ask for more time, the timeout will assume the session has expired and redirect them to the specified page.
+In reality the session will still be alive because `clockworkHeart.perpetual()` is keeping it alive!
+In short, these methods are not meant to be used together and strange things will happen if you try to use them together.)

 #### clockworkHeart.beat()
 Manually send a heartbeat to keep the session alive--generally use `clockworkHeart.restart` instead of this.